-- Going Concern Uncertainty: The disclosure made in the going concern uncertainty note considers the uncertainty that the pandemic adds to the Company's endeavours to sell its SAF, ability to achieve profitable production and ability to raise additional financing. - Revenue: A number of orders that were expected from Asian customers were not realized in the prior reporting period as a result of COVID-19 supply chain disruptions.
-Some of these orders were realized in the current quarter of fiscal 2021.
-In certain cases, the size of the order was not as large as had been anticipated prior to year-end. - Inventory: Net realizable value for inventory was calculated using estimated selling prices and selling expenses in the context of the pandemic. - Property, Plant and Equipment: In assessing impairment of regarding the non-financial assets of property, plant and equipment, the recoverable amount of each asset or cash generating unit was based on estimates of asset fair value less costs of disposal using management's best estimates of such amounts in the context of the COVID-19 pandemic. - Accrued Royalties: Future cash flow estimates used in the valuation of the accrued royalty liability incorporated management's best estimates of anticipated amounts and timing of future sales incorporating management's expectations for the impact of COVID-19 on global SAF sales.
-The discount rate used in calculating the fair value of the royalty liability incorporated management's assessment of the additional risk presented by the COVID-19 pandemic. - Revenue: Significant orders that were expected from Asian customers were not realized in the reporting period as a result of COVID-19 supply chain disruptions.
+- Going Concern Uncertainty: The disclosure made in the going concern uncertainty note considers the uncertainty that the pandemic adds to the Company's endeavours to sell its SAF, ability to achieve profitable production and ability to raise additional financing. - Revenue: A number of orders that were expected from Asian customers at the end of the preceding fiscal year were not realized during that reporting period as a result of COVID-19 supply chain disruptions.
+Some of these orders were realized in the current fiscal year.
+However, in certain cases, the size of the order was not as large as had been originally anticipated. - Inventory: Net realizable value for inventory was calculated using estimated selling prices and selling expenses in the context of the pandemic. - Property, Plant and Equipment: In assessing impairment of regarding the non-financial assets of property, plant and equipment, the recoverable amount of each asset or cash generating unit was based on estimates of asset fair value less costs of disposal using management's best estimates of such amounts in the context of the COVID-19 pandemic. - Accrued Royalties: Future cash flow estimates used in the valuation of the accrued royalty liability incorporated management's best estimates of anticipated amounts and timing of future sales incorporating management's expectations for the impact of COVID-19 on global SAF sales.
+The discount rate used in calculating the fair value of the royalty liability incorporated management's assessment of the additional risk presented by the COVID-19 pandemic.